kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 As part of this proposal, we are mainly proposing three changes:

-1. Relax API validation on PVC update so as reducing `pvc.Spec.Resoures` is allowed, as long as requested size is `>=pvc.Status.Capacity`.
+1. Relax API validation on PVC update so as reducing `pvc.Spec.Resoures` is allowed, as long as requested size is `>pvc.Status.Capacity`.
 2. Add a new field in PVC API called - `pvc.Status.AllocatedResources` for the purpose of tracking used storage size.
 By default only api-server or resize-controller can set this field.
 3. Update quota code to use `max(pvc.Spec.Resources, pvc.Status.AllocatedResources)` when evaluating usage for PVC.